-Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to a total of 10 million visitors annually.
+Every day more than 30,000 tourists visit the Louvre Museum in Paris, adding up to 10 million visitors annually.

 Of these visitors, at least twenty-five thousand spend more than five minutes in front of Leonardo Da Vinci’s Mona Lisa daily.

 It is the most popular exhibit in the Parisian art museum.